divergentti/palindrome_generator/read.md

 point system etc. Currently logic is simple: three input fields, check if anagram, if anagram, check towards vocabulary does anagram make sense and if does, it is a palindrome!
 Prediction mechanism needs adjustment and at least it is now simplier to test with different ML-models for predictions.

+7.10.2024:

+Added QT6 visualization and combined classes together.

+Git do not allow long files to be uploaded.
+So, delete word2vec model files (both) and let script make them again.
+File size of vectors_ngrams.npy is about 800 megabytes. model file is about 1.5 Mb